Which helmet is better: Oculus Go or Galaxy Gear VR?

 Network

-Some differences became apparent already thanks tothis table.
-Firstly, it is extremely unlikely that Gear VR will ever be able to provide such a run time in VR as the Oculus Go with a dedicated battery.
-Even if you are ready to fully discharge the Galaxy S9 + during the game, it will still happen quite quickly.
-Secondly, the built-in speakers in Oculus Go will sound much better than the speakers of a smartphone, since the Oculus Go speakers are designed for surround sound, and the smartphone in Gear VR is further away from your ears.
-However, if you plan to use headphones instead of speakers, you will hardly notice much difference.
+Some differences have already become apparent thanks tothis table.
+First, it's highly unlikely that the Gear VR will ever be able to deliver the VR runtime of the Oculus Go with a dedicated battery.
+Even if you're prepared to completely drain your Galaxy S9+ while gaming, it will still happen quite quickly.
+Secondly, the Oculus Go's built-in speakers will sound much better than your smartphone's speakers, since the Oculus Go's speakers are designed for surround sound, while the Gear VR's smartphone is further away from your ears.
+However, if you plan to use headphones instead of speakers, you probably won't notice much of a difference.

 Advertising